 The Management Company, on behalf of the SICAV, for each Sub-Fund for purposes of efficient portfolio management and/or hedging monitors the exposures arising from the uses of the FDIs and any security lending activities.
-The method used to calculate the global exposure of the Sub-Funds is the commitment approach as described in, and in accordance with, the Guidelines - Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS (ESMA 10-788) issued by the Committee of European Securities Regulator (the predecessor of the European Securities and Markets Authority), as may be modified, amended, supplemented, re-enacted or re-constituted from time to time.
+The method used to calculate the global exposure of the Sub-Funds (save for the Global Market Navigator Fund and the Global Multi Asset Income Plus Growth Fund) is the commitment approach as described in, and in accordance with, the Guidelines - Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS (ESMA 10-788) issued by the Committee of European Securities Regulator (the predecessor of the European Securities and Markets Authority), as may be modified, amended, supplemented, re-enacted or re-constituted from time to time.